 “You inspected the chives, breesolay, and petaldowns?” the witch asked.

 “Yes,” Tildy replied.
 “They’re all late.”

 The witch made a skeptical sound.
 “The frondescence of Dappledown is never late.
-It grows as it should.”
+One cannot force a flower to bloom.”

 Tildy didn’t know how to respond.
 It’s not like it was her fault that many of the flowers and herbs were growing slower this year.
 So she said, “I saw you checking the morning glory.”

-“Yes,” the witch said vaguely as she continued busying herself.
+“Yes,” the witch said vaguely as she wiggled her fingers to click her wooded rings against one another.
 “Also late, also late.
 What does it mean?” she finished, more to herself than Tildy.
 She moved around the kitchen, collecting utensils and clearing space.
 “Well, that little mystery can wait until after breakfast,” she concluded, coming back from her thoughts.
-As she looked at Tildy, her brow furrowed in concern.
-A heartbeat later, Tildy doubled over in pain.
-Again!
-The stabbing pain.
-Again.
-Again!
+As she looked at Tildy, her brow creased in concern.
+A heartbeat later, Tildy doubled over in pain, the stabbing pain in her abdomen returning once again.
 She gasped as the witch helped her into a chair.

 “This illness.
 It is beyond chronic.
 Unnatural, I have always said.”
-The witch bustled to the herb panty and returned with some black fir needles.
+The witch bustled to the herb pantry and returned with some black fir needles.
 “Chew these.”

 Tildy put the proffered remedy in her mouth and chewed carefully.
 A dry and bitter paste clung to her tongue and she had difficulty swallowing.
 The witch watched expectantly until Tildy managed a weak smile.
 The pain receded, but no slower or faster than the twenty other remedies the witch had tried over the years.